Wavelength Podcast with Lorna Siggins

 Dr Karen Weekes will be spending Christmas Day, New Year’s day and more at sea on her 3,000-mile row from the Canaries to the Caribbean in her bid to become the first Irish woman to row solo across the Atlantic.…

-Catherine Merrigan & Living Among the Puffins on Skellig Michael
+Guide and author Catherine Merrigan on Skellig Michael and hopalong

 Living on a small island in a cabin with no electricity or running water for five months of the year may not be for everyone, but Skellig Michael's Catherine Merrigan wouldn’t miss a season since she began working as a…